-We will no longer be accepting any physical submissions on Monday 23 March 2020.
+We will no longer be accepting any physical submissions whilst we are closed.
 We are still encouraging digital submission wherever possible.
 If you intend to submit work digitally please contact your academic team to confirm arrangements.
 Students who are due to submit module 304 should submit via Turnitin - no printed version is required.
 If you require any support with Turnitin please contact the Learning Lab by email: firstname.lastname@example.org.

-Further details about digital submission will be emailed to you by your Head of School on Thursday 19 March including advice regarding extenuating circumstances where needed.
+Further details about digital submission will have been emailed to you by your Head of School on Thursday 19 March.

 ERC RESOURCES PRIORITISED FOR FINAL YEAR STUDENTS